 Style can only so far.
 Plays have stories and substance.
-A play like “Blood Wedding” works best when the overwhelming intense feelings of its characters are enacted directly, desire needing to consume all the oxygen when the two uncontrollable lovers see each other, make their moves, do their dodges, then blot from respectability because, for them, there’s no other course.
+A play like “Blood Wedding” works best when the overwhelming intense feelings of its characters are enacted directly, desire needing to consume all the oxygen when the two uncontrollable lovers see each other, make their moves, do their dodges, then bolt from respectability because, for them, there’s no other course.

 It may be all well and good to have these emotions played out in private paroxysms in which the Wilma audience sees the physical turmoil, nay torture, the characters experience.
 But “Blood Wedding,” and magnetic unstoppable romance, need two poles to show the irresistible attraction.
 When more emotion is expressed, via dance, usually on an upstage catwalk, the crux of Lorca’s situation, and much of our pleasure in seeing it take form, is lost.

 Horvath just about scuttled the god-damned ship!

 He’s made Lorca’s story, and the potential vigor of it, a flaccid exercise in show and style that smacks of self-indulgence, a subject anyone who knows or reads me has to be aware is my modus vivendi.

 The movements and poses Horvath creates are bold and tension-filled.
 Percussion accompanies every step a character makes whether in an all-cast folk dance or displaying individual angst.
 Even when Horvath’s dances — and he’s primarily a choreographer — are fierce, they’re inconsequential because they are a vestige in themselves and never move Lorca’s play along or comment intelligently on “Blood Wedding’s” story or its characters.